top of page

 Customs Bond Types

-1. ISF Bond - Single use bond for U.S. Customs which covers singe ISF Filing.
+1. ISF Bond - Single use only, covers one ISF Filing per shipment.
 Guarantees $10,000 of ISF penalty limit for ISF non compliance.
-Used for Importers which do not possess Continuous Bond.

-2. Single Entry Bond - SEB bond is used for customs clearance.
+2. Single Entry Bond - SEB bond is used for the customs clearance entry filing.
 Not to be confused with ISF Bond.

 3. Continuous Bond - Continuous bonds are used for businesses with heavy import activity.
 The cost of C Bond is not recommended for low volume importers due to the higher upfront costs to purchase.